fogonwater/simple-color-extract/README.md

 flask run
 ```

-The app looks for image files in the `static`directory.
-It will analyse every image it finds, every time someone visits the home page.
+As it is currently setup, the app looks for image files in the `static` directory.
+It will analyse every image it finds, every time someone visits either the home URL or `/api`.

 Visit root local host to extract colours for all images and provide an HTML summary.

 e.g. http://127.0.0.1:5000/

-Visit /api for a data view.
+Visit `/api` for a data view.

 e.g. http://127.0.0.1:5000/api